Copying Objects¶

 With both lists and dictionaries,

-using an assignment statement like list_b = list_a
+using an assignment statement like list_b = list_a does NOT make a separate

 copy of the data.
-Instead, the statement just creates a new label (list_b
+Instead, the statement just creates a new label (list_b)

 that points to the same memory location.